 Introduction to the concept and structure behind my advanced classes

-Please watch this before doing your first advanced class
+Please watch this first

 Before you start please watch this short explanation and demonstration of the body conditioning section of our advanced classes.

-Lesson three and first Ana Bastanak combination
+3. Arabesques and second Ana Bastanak combination

 Our third class starts to move a little faster.
 After our warm up, conditioning, drills and layering challenges, we look at three different forms of arabesques and then learn a new combination to Ana Bastanak – a favourite piece of music for many dancers.

-Lesson four and second Ana Bastanak combination
+4. Eights and second Ana Bastanak combination

 In our fourth advanced class we do a new maya exercise, explore different figure of eights and then learn another 32 count combination to Ana Bastanak.
 We then put this combination together with the previous one to build up a good long section of choreography to this beautiful piece of music.